googlegenomics/bigquery-examples/1000genomes/data-stories/literate-programming-demo/README.md

 ```

-<span id="caveat">_Be advised that the bigrquery package will initiate the OAuth dance for you via redirection to your browser.
-This is pretty handy, but an unfortunate side effect is that knitting must be kicked off from the interactive R prompt via `require(knitr); knit('README.Rmd', encoding='UTF-8');` instead of using the RStudio **Knit HTML** button._</span>
+<a id="caveat">_Be advised that the bigrquery package will initiate the OAuth dance for you via redirection to your browser.
+This is pretty handy, but an unfortunate side effect is that knitting must be kicked off from the interactive R prompt via `require(knitr); knit('./1kg/dataStories/knitrDemo.Rmd', encoding='UTF-8');` instead of using the [RStudio](http://www.rstudio.com/) **Knit HTML** button._</span>

 Next we'll load our needed packages into our session: